Need fresh thinking?

 If you leave poor reviews unaddressed, potential consumers may rightly assume that you don’t care and, worse, that the review is an accurate reflection of the problem.
 But when you publicly address a negative review, you can change perceptions.
 Many people will revisit the reviews they wrote, thanking the company and rewriting/correcting the review, even increasing their original star ranking.

 The secret to obtaining excellent reviews is to actually ask for them.
 It’s as simple as that.
-The odds of getting positive reviews multiply exponentially when you request them on a consistent basis and make it easy for customers to review your product or service.
+The odds of getting positive reviews multiply exponentially when you request them on a consistent basis and make it easy for customers to review your beauty, health and wellness product, or retail service.
+You can even reach out to a micro- or well-known social media influencer to see if they will say nice things about your company, retail services or employees.

 There are many online tools that help automate this process.
 A service such as Grade.us will send satisfaction surveys to your customers and encourage them to provide feedback in a review.
 You’ll also be alerted to poor reviews and be able to quickly respond.